Rikicavaz77/w3ba11y/README.md

       git clone https://github.com/Rikicavaz77/w3ba11y.git
       ```

-    - Or downloading it as a ZIP archive from [GitHub](https://github.com/Rikicavaz77/w3ba11y/archive/refs/heads/main.zip) and extracting it.
+    - Or downloading it as a ZIP archive from [GitHub](https://github.com/Rikicavaz77/w3ba11y/archive/refs/heads/main.zip) and extracting it
 2. Open the extensions page in your browser:
     - For **Chrome**: